Kalindi-/fullstack-nanodegree-vm/README.md

-Tournament project
+## Tournament project

 Full Stack Nanodegree starter code taken from: https://github.com/udacity/fullstack-nanodegree-vm

-Issues:
+#### Issues:

-- playerStandings in tournament.py
+- playerStandings in tournament.py doesn't work, because I don't know how to make it work, he-he

--- simpler
+	- simpler
--- how to combine
+	- how to combine

 - what are views?